|• I am a

 discussed during the in-home interview.

-Cover Me: Dogs are trained to move from a
+Cover My Front: Dogs are trained to move from a

 “left side position” to a “front side position”